-The establishment carries out its own donor characterisation of living donors.
-The Living Donor Coordinator (LDC) provides information to potential donors on the risks associated with living donation.
-The LDC in conjunction with Registered Medical Practitioners (RMPs), undertake a thorough assessment of the potential living donor.
-All assessments are documented in the donor's clinical notes.
+Potential transplant candidates are often identified as part of their clinical assessment and the discussion about living donation happens early in the patient's clinical history.
+The establishment carries out its own donor characterisation of living donors for adult and paediatric patients.
+The Living Donor Co-ordinator (LDC) provides information to potential donors on the risks associated with living donation.
+Once identified as a potential donor, the LDC, in conjunction with Registered Medical Practitioners (RMPs), undertake a thorough assessment and arrange for potential donors to attend a one-day assessment.
+The assessment is documented in the donor's medical records.

-Once all of the donor characterisation assessments are completed and signed off by the Nephrologist and Consultant Surgeon, the case will be referred to the Independent Assessor (IA).
+Patient information is recorded on a form, which is kept in the patient notes.
+Once all the donor characterisation assessments are completed and signed off by the Nephrologist and Consultant Surgeon, the case will be referred to the Independent Assessor (IA).
 Independent translators are provided when required.